Making and Freezing Homemade Chicken Stock

-Making your own chicken stock is easy and delicious!
+Making your own homemade chicken stock is easy and delicious!
+Here are some tips for making and freezing your own stock.

 Over the years I have made many batches of homemade chicken stock.
 I just can’t throw out perfectly good chicken leftovers when I can turn them into a delicious and healthy stock that I can use in soups, for cooking rice and in many other dinner recipes.
 But what I love most about homemade stock is that it’s just that…homemade.
 I know what’s in it, there are no added fillers or ingredients, just a clean and healthy stock.
 Not only is making stock very easy, but it also saves you money at the grocery store.